nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

    Dynamic switching of voltage and frequency will be enabled at a later date.
    In later versions, developers will be able to select an optimal clock frequency at run time, depending on the task at hand.

-Radio Core
+Radio core
 **********

-The following image shows the Radio Core:
+The following image shows the radio core:

 .. figure:: images/nRF54H20_radiocore.svg
-   :alt: Radio Core
+   :alt: Radio core

-   Radio Core
+   Radio core

-The Radio Core is intended to run the radio protocol stacks, such as Bluetooth® Low Energy, IEEE 802.15.4, Thread, Enhanced ShockBurst (ESB), or other proprietary protocols.
+The radio core is intended to run the radio protocol stacks, such as Bluetooth® Low Energy, IEEE 802.15.4, Thread, Enhanced ShockBurst (ESB), or other proprietary protocols.
 It is also possible to implement a combination of protocols that use multiprotocol support.

 .. note::